solui/solui/packages/docs/Specification/Overview/README.md

 **description** _(optional)_

-A user-friendly text-only description for your UI.
+A user-friendly text-only description for your Dapp.
 There is no character limit.

 Example: